 Customer Journey Mapping is complex and should be helpful for you to understand the journey and how to help the customer.
-But first of all it helps you.
-While you waste time on creating the journey, the customer is walking.
+But first of all it helps you… and while you waste time on creating the journey, the customer is walking.

 To understand in which of the thousands and million journey someone is we need data.
 It’s much better to spend time in identifying data and data sources and make them usable than spending time in creating customer journey maps. …but yes, we need some visibility for us to think about the right data.